rideconnection/clearinghouse/README.md

 Testing
 -------

-We are using Rspec for unit testing.
-You can run the tests using:
+We currently have two test suites, you can run them with the commands:

+    bundle exec rspec spec
-    bundle exec rake test:all
+    bundle exec rake test:integration

 (This task is defined in lib/tasks/alltests.rake)